neyako/neyako/README.md

 ### About me
 - Name: **Neyako Phạm**
 - Career: **Editor/Designer**
-- My dream for the future is to be a An's princess ✿✿✿
+- My dream for the future is to be a katsuki's princess ✿✿✿
 - **Keyboard/Tech** enthusiast, also like "gb" things

 ### Workspace